Chart Color Schemes

 Health outcomes in Cranbourne West are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Cranbourne West shows below-average health indicators based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are higher than the national average among older cohorts, despite being somewhat typical for the general population.
-Private health cover is relatively low at approximately 51% of the total population (~13,174 people), compared to Greater Melbourne's 56.7% and the national average of 55.7%.
+Cranbourne West shows below-average health indicators based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.
+Private health cover is relatively low at approximately 51% of the total population (~13,174 people), compared to 56.7% across Greater Melbourne and a national average of 55.7%.

 The most common medical conditions are asthma (7.6%) and mental health issues (6.8%).
 76.4% of residents declare themselves completely clear of medical ailments, compared to 72.6% across Greater Melbourne.
-Under-65s demonstrate better than average health outcomes.
-The area has 9.3% of residents aged 65 and over (2,417 people), lower than Greater Melbourne's 15.1%.
+The under-65 population demonstrates better than average health outcomes.
+The area has 9.3% of residents aged 65 and over (2,417 people), lower than the 15.1% in Greater Melbourne.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health